 Day 10: Friday 11 June, Ghent – Temse – Ghent

 Daniël Ost is arguably the world’s leading floral artist.
 His design team is highly sought after for projects, from roof terraces in Tokyo to public and private gardens all over Europe.
-Daniël will accompany us (or if unavailable his General Manager) for a full day in Ghent, as we visit four of his gardens, including the garden of interior designer Marc Massa and Roger Liekens.
+Daniël will accompany us (or if unavailable his General Manager) for a full day in Ghent, as we visit four of his gardens, including the garden of interior designer Marc Massa.
 This garden is noted for its beautiful wild shadow garden and a stylised south garden.
 (Overnight Ghent) B

 Brussels - 3 nights